MichaelHoltTech/docker-zabbix3-vpoller/README.md

     bzip2 -cq9 > /backups/zabbix_db_dump_$(date +%Y-%m-%d-%H.%M.%S).sql.bz2"
 ```

+After starting Zabbix you must import the Configuration Templates located in extras/templates.
+This can be done by logging into Zabbix (Admin/zabbix) and then going to configuration -> templates -> import

 #### Environmental variables
 You can use environmental variables to config Zabbix and Zabbix web UI (PHP).
 Available
 variables: